 A) To promote the general standards and ethics of the pest control industry;

-B) To foster research and diffusion of knowledge of the industry among its membership;
+B) To foster research and dissemination of knowledge of the industry among its membership; and

 C) To cooperate with the National Pest Management Association and with governmental and education authorities for the good of the community and the industry.

 - COMPANY MEMBERSHIP: Any business establishment and its employees licensed under the Structural Pest Control Act of 1955 (of the State of Georgia), as amended, whether sole proprietorship, partnership, firm, corporation, or branch office thereof maintained in the State of Georgia for the purpose of rendering pest control service in the State of Georgia in accordance with the purposes of the Association, whose business record is consistent with the Code of Ethics as referred to herein, and whose business licensees shall have been engaged in the pest control industry at least one (1) year, shall be eligible for Company Membership.
 Company Membership includes such rights and privileges as defined by the Board of Directors from time to time including: 1) voting rights which are established and defined in the GPCA Dues Schedule as prepared and approved by the Board of Directors, except that the total number of votes shall not exceed four (4) for any one organization including affiliates where membership is vested in the name of the organization rather than an individual; 2) use of the Association’s logo, seal, or slogans; and 3) reference to membership in the Association in advertising.
 “Conditional Membership” is available to those entities who have been in business less than one (1) year, except that such Conditional Membership does not include any voting rights, nor the use of the Association’s logo, seal, or slogans.

 B) EDUCATION MEMBERSHIP: Any individual not fully conforming to the qualifications for Company Membership may be considered for Education Membership.
 Approval for Education Membership bestows all privileges of the Association except: